 I decided that since I was doing all this research, I should return to school and change my career path.
-Looking back, I was simply returning to the environment that I knew in my early years that had sustained me through stress—academia.
-I earned a master of social work and sought training in the area of attachment and bonding.
+Looking back, I was simply returning to the environment that I knew in my early years that had sustained me through stress--academia.
+I earned a master of social work and started training in the area of attachment and bonding.
 It was finally the insight into the understanding of trauma and fear that solved the mystery.
 My children weren't acting "bad," they were scared, overwhelmed, and living out of a traumatic framework.

-After working to first change myself and the interpretation of my children's behaviors, I was then able to parent in a whole new way.
+After working to first change myself and the interpretation of my children's behaviors, I was then able to parent in a new way.
 It also required intensive healing of my past childhood experiences in order to be able to become emotionally available to my children's pain and fear.
-I came to realize that if you want to change something in your life, there's only one place to look: inside you.
+I came to the realization that if you want to change something in your life, there's only one place to look: inside you.
 And when you look to make this change, you must do so with love.

 When unconditional love is put into action, it truly is the "cure" to creating peace in the home.
 It simply takes learning how to put it into action.
 Traditional parenting techniques are fraught with fear, disguised as love.
 Shifting your perspective to allow the light of love to overcome the darkness of fear is the only way.

 My children are young adults now and we certainly have come a long way!
 My children are more emotionally intelligent than most people I know and they understand the dynamics of human interactions beyond their years.
 Their early experiences of abandonment, abuse, and neglect continue to be a process of integration for them as they define who they are and discover what their purpose in this world is.
-No matter our struggles as a family even today (as every family will always have), the difference now is that we will NEVER go back to that bottomless pit of hopelessness and despair.
+No matter our struggles as a family even today (as every family will always have), the difference now is that we will NEVER go back to the bottomless pit of hopelessness and despair.
 What we will always have from this point forward is relationship and hope.
 Now that's the power of love!